blytkerchan/blytkerchan.github.io/_posts/2011-05-20-using-ranges-and-functional-programming-in-c-cpp4theselftaught.markdown

     	sockets_.begin(), sockets_.end(),
     	Functor(read_fds, &Socket;::read_avail_, highest_fd));

 In lines 41 through 64, we define the class `Functor`.
-This class models a function object (a.k.a. a functor) which, once constructed, behaves exactly like a function would, thanks to the overloaded `operator()` -- the function-call operator. ((Of course, I would not ordinarily call this functor `Functor`, but I had a point to make.
-Do not, however, call all your functors by the kind of thing they are -- name them according to their functionality, as you would (should) any other chunk of code.))
-In line 137 ((135 in the actual code in Git)), the function-object is constructed and is subsequently called for each object in the `sockets_` list, meaning that for each of those objects, the function-call operator of the `Functor` class is called.
+This class models a function object (a.k.a. a functor) which, once constructed, behaves exactly like a function would, thanks to the overloaded `operator()` -- the function-call operator[^3].
+In line 137[^4], the function-object is constructed and is subsequently called for each object in the `sockets_` list, meaning that for each of those objects, the function-call operator of the `Functor` class is called.

+[^3]: Of course, I would not ordinarily call this functor `Functor`, but I had a point to make.
+Do not, however, call all your functors by the kind of thing they are -- name them according to their functionality, as you would (should) any other chunk of code.

+[^4]: 135 in the actual code in Git

 This is functional programming, as allowed by C++03 -- the current standard for C++.